Collaborative-AI/tutorial/Git/README.md

    ```

 By following these steps, you ensure that the commit history from the source repository is preserved in the destination repository.

+## Best Practices

+### Use a .gitignore Template
+To avoid pushing unnecessary files (such as OS-specific files, IDE config files, and build artifacts) to your repository, always use a `.gitignore` file.
+GitHub provides a collection of useful `.gitignore` templates for different programming languages and development environments.
+You can refer to [this example .gitignore file for Python](https://github.com/diaoenmao/RPipe/blob/main/.gitignore).

+### Avoid Pushing Datasets and Output Files
+Avoid pushing large datasets and output files to your GitHub repository.
+Use a `.gitignore` file to avoid pushing these files to your repository, ensuring that your repository remains clean and efficient.